-Field Description PTBDS[7:0] Output Drive Strength Selection for Port B Bits - Each of these control bits selects between low and high output drive for the associated PTB pin.
+Field Description 7:0 PTBDS[7:0] Output Drive Strength Selection for Port B Bits - Each of these control bits selects between low and high output drive for the associated PTB pin.
 For port B pins that are configured as inputs, these bits have no effect.
-1 Low output drive strength selected for port B bit n.
-2 High output drive strength selected for port B bit n.
+1 Use the output drive strength selected for port B bit n.
+2 District Bits - Each of these control bits selects between low and high output drive strength selected for port B bit n.